Mycheaux/DB-conv/docs/readme.md

   - $data_directory:/app/data
 ```

-NOTE: Do not adjust these top-level directories using the config files, as that will create a missmatch with where the docker-compose volumes will be mounted to!
+NOTE: Do not adjust these top-level directories using the config files, as that will create a mismatch with where the docker-compose volumes will be mounted to!

-If you want to use Weights & Biases to monitor the training progress and do want to provide the API key through the adequate config file you will have to launch the docker container in interactive mode:
+If you want to use Weights & Biases to monitor the training progress and do want to provide the API key through the adequate config file, you will have to launch the Docker container in interactive mode:

 ```bash
 docker compose run --rm db-conv
 ```

-Otherwise, if you either specify your API key through the config file or do not want to connect to Weights & Biases at all you can simply one of the following commands:
+Otherwise, if you either specify your API key through the config file or do not want to connect to Weights & Biases at all, you can simplyuse  one of the following commands:

 To run in the background: